decretist/Dissertation/Chapter3/chapter3.markdown

-Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen 673 (Sg) manuscript.
-Pennington and some of his students have argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
-Winroth and Wei have argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[39]
+Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript.
+Pennington, Eichbauer, and Larson have argued that it represents, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
+Winroth and Wei have argued that Sg is a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[40]

-The version of the *Decretum* preserved in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript contains somewhat fewer than 1,050 canons,[40] and is therefore considerably shorter than either the first recension (1,860 canons) or the vulgate (3,945) versions of the text.[41]
+The version of the *Decretum* preserved in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript contains somewhat fewer than 1,050 canons,[41] and is therefore considerably shorter than either the first recension (1,860 canons) or the vulgate (3,945) versions of the text.[42]
 Formally, Sg is not divided into parts; all of its content is presented in the form of cases.
 The first case, however, is unique to Sg, and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the